wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-design-successful-virtual-events/includes/manage-your-virtual-event-for-accessibility.md

-Moderators can help ensure your live event is inclusive by supporting presenters and attendees before, during, and after the event by following these best practices.
+Moderators are key to helping ensure your live event is inclusive - they support presenters and attendees before, during, and after the event by following these best practices.

 ### Before